Bioelectromagnetic medicine

 Bioelectromagnetic medicine deals with the phenomenon of resonance signaling and discusses how specific frequencies modulate cellular function to restore or maintain health.
-Such electromagnetic (EM) signals are then called "medical information" that is used in health informatics.
+Such electromagnetic (EM) signals are then called medical information, which are used in health informatics.

 Bioelectromagnetics

 Bioelectromagnetics refers to the ability to study live cells, tissues, and organisms that produce electromagnetic fields.
 Bioelectromagnetism is mostly studied via electrophysiological techniques.

 Some of the electrophysiological monitoring methods such as electroencephalography (EEG) and electrocardiography (ECG or EKG) measure the electrical activity of the brain and heart via the installation of electrodes placed on the skin.
 Recorded evoked potential (EP) amplitudes tend to be low, ranging from tens of microvolts for EEG, millivolts for electromyography (EMG), and about 20 millivolts for ECG.

 Other electrophysiological monitoring techniques such as evoked spinal cord potential (ESCP), somatosensory evoked potential (SEP) and SSEP (short-latency SEP) could be coupled with ECG, which then present excitatory ECG-triggered SSEP technique.
 The amplitude of the EP or evoked response is usually interpreted as the severity of the biological entities' response toward the applied electromagnetic field.
 Evoked potentials are merely acquired when the applied excitation is more than the excitation threshold of the biological entity.
 In such cases, excitatory input voltages are applied in different modes, by a stimulation rate of 0.1 to 100 Hz, current stimulation amplitudes of 0 to 200 mA and load resistance of 1 kΩ, which gives 0-200 mV amplitude (in case of constant resistance) and 40 mW electrical power.
 In some cases, stimulation module of ESCP, SEP, and SSEP techniques is similar to pulsed electromagnetic field (PEMF) generators.